xquery/rxq/README.md

 One such feature, [annotations](http://www.w3.org/TR/xquery-30/#id-annotations), provides the opportunity to implement Adam Retter's [RESTXQ](http://exquery.github.com/exquery/exquery-restxq-specification/restxq-1.0-specification.html#method-annotation) draft (introduced at [XML Prague 2012](http://archive.xmlprague.cz/2012/sessions.html#RESTful-XQuery---Standardised-XQuery-3.0-Annotations-for-REST)).

-RESTXQ is an elegant approach for building RESTFul interfaces; full blown web applications using XQuery within a consistent MVC architecture.

 RESTXQ is based on the annotations defined within [JSR-311](http://download.oracle.com/otndocs/jcp/jaxrs-1.0-fr-eval-oth-JSpec).

-To understand what RESTXQ is and how it works with XQuery 3.0 annotations please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retter's excellent overview.

-RXQ is an implementation of RESTXQ for the MarkLogic server.
+RXQ is an implementation of a subset of RESTXQ for the MarkLogic server.

 ## For the Impatient (set up example application)